d-bl/GroundForge/docs/API/index.md

 The query mimics what would be sent to a server when submitting the form.
 Many fields of the form are hidden to the user.

-To void outdated documentation: look for the usage of `TilesConfig.queryFields`.
+To avoid outdated documentation: look for the usage of `TilesConfig.queryFields`.
 * Droste patterns use additional parameters in the load function of `tiles.js`.
 * `API/proto.html` uses only some of the `queryFields`.
 * `API/sheet.html` does not use a query at all.

 Inline SVG
 ----------
 The demonstrators assign SVG content to `<div>` elements.
-Two methods to assign the content:
+Let us compare two methods to assign the content:

     d3.select('#someId').html(svg)`
     document.getElementById("someId").innerHTML = svg